AusClimateService/npcp/reports/phase1/phase1_report.md

 which was beyond the scope of this study.)
 The impact of the multivariate MRNBC method on the inter-variable aspects of the distribution was difficult to assess with the simple metrics employed in our analysis.
-For instance, bias in the cross correlation between the monthly mean anomaly timeseries of precipitation and daily maximum temperature
+For instance, bias in the cross-correlation between the monthly mean anomaly timeseries of precipitation and daily maximum temperature
 (a metric we ultimately decided not to include) showed little change with dynamical downscaling or bias correction of any kind.